How much food should I feed my puppy?

 PHEW!!!!
 If you’re reading this far, you’re already well on the way to becoming the world’s greatest dog mom or dad.
 Congratulations!

-Please, bring a written list of questions to your next puppy visit, I’ll see you in three weeks.
+Please, bring a written list of questions to your next puppy visit, and ask your veterinarian all the things.